ChenhanYu/hmlp/README.md

 networks.
 It is also possible to create a specific general N-body operator by using our template frameworks.

-See INSTALL on how to install it.
+See [INSTALL]((https://github.com/ChenhanYu/hmlp#install) on how to install it.

-Kernel summation appears in N-body algorithms for scientific computing and machine learning (kernel methods).

 HMLP (High Performance Machine Learning Primitives) is a portable framework that provides a high performance memory efficient kernel summation based on the BLIS framework.

 HMLP has several features.
-For further details of this project, please check the Githup repo:
+For further details of this project, please check the wiki pages at:

-github.com/ChenhanYu/hmlp
+https:://github.com/ChenhanYu/hmlp/wiki